 OHSU has the academic richness and scientific depth to support a successful Reproductive Endocrinology and Infertility (REI) Fellowship.
 Historically, OHSU has had a large footprint in the reproductive medicine world.

 The REI Fellowship program at OHSU started in 2018 after a history of clinical, academic, and research advancements.
 Dr. Leon Speroff, a previous chairman of Ob/Gyn at OHSU, wrote the definitive textbook in Reproductive Endocrinology that residents and fellows have used for the past 30 years.
-OHSU has also made fundamental advances in basic reproductive science through collaborations with the Oregon National Primate Research Center.
-Dr. Richard Stouffer, Reproductive Sciences Division Director at ONPRC, has performed research that has led to discoveries in contraception, follicular maturation, ovulation, and corpus luteum formation, function, and demise during the menstrual cycle and early pregnancy.
-The first IVF case in Oregon in was performed at OHSU in the 1980s.
-Most recently, the REI faculty members have published sentinel papers in journals such as Nature and Cell involving micro-manipulation of gametes and embryonic stem cells.
+OHSU has also made fundamental advances in basic reproductive science through collaborations with the Division of Reproductive & Developmental Sciences faculty at the Oregon National Primate Research Center (ONPRC).
+Division scientists at ONPRC have made discoveries in contraception, fertility preservation, infertility, and understanding the etiology and novel therapies for diseases such as endometriosis and polycystic ovary syndrome.
+Division scientists are also defining how environmental factors, such as diet and age, affect gamete function, embryo development, and placental development.
+The first IVF case in Oregon was performed at OHSU in the 1980s.
+Most recently, the REI and ONPRC faculty members have published sentinel papers in journals such as Nature and Cell involving micro-manipulation of gametes and embryonic stem cells.

 The overall educational objective for the REI Fellowship is to train outstanding leaders in Reproductive Endocrinology and Infertility, capable of contributing to the field and continuing OHSU's legacy.
 Given the breadth of unique research experiences and robust clinical training at OHSU, upon completion of fellowship we will have trained exceptionally well-rounded REI physicians.